Business tips & ideas eCommerce 101

 All the sites mentioned above can host your online store and integrate with Printify.

-The Platform model is the ideal way to sell online if you have a very specific vision about how your store’s own website will look.
+The eCommerce platform model is the ideal way to sell online if you have a very specific vision about how your store’s own website will look.

 In short, the platform approach means you have your own, personalized website for all your products.
 It’s highly customizable, gives you more control over your content, branding, promotions, and customer information collection.